tom-dorofeyev/tom-dorofeyev.github.io/_posts/2025-09-07-the-age-of-professionalism.md

 ## AI is a tool, not a replacement

 After working with AI tools for a few months now, I’ve seen their power firsthand.
-They are powerful — they help us ship code faster and more reliably than ever (**when used correctly!**).
+They are powerful and they help us ship code faster and more reliably than ever (**when used correctly!**).

 But here’s the thing: they’re still just tools.
 They don’t replace the thought process, the judgment, or the professionalism behind software engineering.